FreeProving/free-compiler/CONTRIBUTING.md

          It invokes the unit tests in the other test modules.

    Except for the main modules `Main` and `Spec`, the names of all modules that belong to the Free Compiler should start with the `FreeC` prefix.
+   Modules are organized hierarchically based on their function.
+   Common prefixes are listed below.

+    + `FreeC.Backend` contains modules that are concerned with the translation from the intermediate representation to a target language.
+    + `FreeC.Frontend` contains modules that are concerned with the traslation of an input language to the intermediate representation.
+      This includes a front end for the intermediate representation itself.
+    + `FreeC.IR` contains modules that define data types and operations for the intermediate representation such as the AST or commonly used operations on the AST.
+    + `FreeC.Monad` contains modules that define monads that are used throughout the compiler (e.g., for error reporting, or stateful operations).
+    + `FreeC.Monad.Class` contains type classes for monads.
+    + `FreeC.Pass` contains one module for each *compiler pass*.
+      A compiler pass is a transformation on the intermediate representation and environment.
+    + `FreeC.Test` contains modules for writing unit tests.
+    + `FreeC.Util` contains modules for utility functions.

+   Additionally, if there is a module `FreeC.X`, the prefix `FreeC.X` contains related modules.

  - `./tool`